Vishal-human/Vishal-human/README.md

 # 👋 Hello, I'm vishal suthar

-I'm a passionate DevOps enthusiast and cloud learner.
+I'm a passionate DevOps and cloud enthusiast.
 Currently exploring the vast world of infrastructure automation, containerization, and cloud architecture.

 > "In the cloud, no one can hear you scream when you forget to set up your IAM permissions correctly."